Fokkos/HackSheffield9/README.md

 The game is a point and click adventure game where you, an adopted cat name Mittens, formerly owned by notorious super-villain Professor Dog-Kicker, find themselves adopted by one of the heroes of the story.

-You explore their house, acting like a cat would, knocking over objects and going where you shouldn't to cause as much chaos as possible before your afternoon nap in 5 minutes time
+You must explore their house, acting like a cat would, knocking over objects and going where you shouldn't to cause as much chaos as possible before your afternoon nap in 5 minutes time